-Ntx helps to size the transmit (tx) descriptor pool.
+Ntx Ntx helps to size the transmit (tx) descriptor pool.
 A tx descriptor is used for each send and each passive RDMA.
 The max number of concurrent sends == 'credits'.
 Passive RDMA is a response to a PUT or GET of a payload that is too big to fit in a small message buffer.
 For servers, this only happens on large RPCs (for instance, where a long file name is included), so the MDS could be under pressure in a large cluster.
 For routers, this is bounded by the number of servers.
 If the tx pool is exhausted, a console error message appears.
 Credits Credits determine how many sends are in-flight at once on ptllnd.
 Optimally, there are 8 requests in-flight per server.
-The default value is 128, which there are 8 requests in-flight per server.
 The default value is 128, which should be adequate for most applications.